Te Kaha (stadium): 2022

-The name of the stadium Te Kaha (meaning "the strength") was gifted by Ngāi Tūāhuriri, replacing the name Canterbury Multi-Use Arena in January 2022.
-The land the stadium sits on was gifted the name Te Kaharoa ("enduring strength") by Ngāi Tūāhuriri in 2021.
+The name of the stadium Te Kaha (meaning "the strength") was gifted by Ngāi Tūāhuriri; the name Te Kaha replaced the name Canterbury Multi-Use Arena in January 2022.

 On 14 July, the Christchurch City Council voted to sign a $683 million contract to build Te Kaha.
 This will require the council to invest an extra $150 million, which they plan to do by increasing rates.
+The $150m increase in costs in 2022 was blamed by councillors on the combined economic effects of the COVID-19 pandemic, the war in Ukraine and COVID-19 lockdowns in China.

 The council received 30,000 submissions about the stadium, with 77% being in favour.
 Barry Bragg, the Te Kaha project delivery board chairman, said it was a fixed price contract, meaning that there will be no further increases of the cost of the project.

 2024

-In July, a sponsorship deal was announced, giving naming rights for the stadium for 10 years to the telecommunications company One NZ.
-The stadium is to be known as One New Zealand Stadium.
+In July, a sponsorship deal gave naming rights for 10 years to the telecommunications company One NZ.
+The stadium was given the sponsored name One New Zealand Stadium; official sources often refer to it as One New Zealand Stadium at Te Kaha, using both official names.